 It’s never too early to start teaching kids about the importance of taking care of their oral health.
 The sooner you start, the more likely they will develop good habits that will last a lifetime.

-Here are five tips to help motivate your kids to take care of their teeth and gums!
+Here are five tips to help motivate your kids to care for their teeth and gums!

 1. Make Brushing and Flossing Fun

-Brushing and flossing are essential oral care activities for anyone, particularly the kids.
-Brushing helps remove food particles, plaque, and bacteria that accumulate on the teeth after eating.
+Brushing and flossing are essential oral care activities for anyone, particularly kids.
+After eating, brushing helps remove food particles, plaque, and bacteria that accumulate on the teeth.
 Flossing, meanwhile, cleans those hard-to-reach areas between the teeth where brushing can’t reach.

 However, these aren’t the most fun things to do for children.
 To motivate them to brush and floss, you can use a timer.
 This timer will make brushing and flossing more of a game for them as they race against the clock to finish.
 You can also make it into a competition between siblings or friends.

-Using flavored toothpaste and dental floss is another way to make brushing and floss more fun.
-There are numerous toothpaste flavors available in the market these days, so get your kid one that they will love.
+Using flavored toothpaste and dental floss is another way to make brushing and floss fun.
+Numerous toothpaste flavors are available in the market these days, so get your kid one they will love.

 2. Bring Them to a Pediatric Dentist for Checkups